 Hazezon Tamar is a legendary 7 mana dudesweat, with the following Oracle text: “When Hazezon Tamar enters the battlefield, create X 1/1 Sand Warrior creature tokens that are red, green, and white at the beginning of your next upkeep, where X is the number of lands you control at that time.
 When Hazezon leaves the battlefield, exile all Sand Warriors.”
 This has a delayed trigger that happens at the beginning of your next upkeep, and as the rulings on the Gatherer page indicate, “Only Sand Warriors that are actually on the battlefield when Hazezon Tamar leaves the battlefield are affected when its second ability resolves.
 If Hazezon leaves the battlefield after the delayed triggered ability created by its first ability triggers but before that ability resolves, its second ability triggers and resolves first, then the Sand Warriors are put on the battlefield.
 Those Sand Warriors will remain on the battlefield indefinitely.”
 So this means you can once again bounce Hazezon back to your hand with Karakas before the Sand Warrior tokens enter play, in order to shield them from Hazezon itself being destroyed.

 One important distinction between the two of these is that Hazezon Tamar’s second ability will exile all Sand Warriors tokens in play, and not just the ones created most recently.
 Once again, the rulings on the Gatherer page provide clarity here for any question on the matter, stating “When Hazezon Tamar’s second ability resolves, all permanents with both the Sand and Warrior creature types are exiled, not just the Sand Warrior creature tokens it created.
 Permanents that have just one of those types are unaffected.”
 Having played this deck more and more, I think the right number of Hazezons is probably 2, as playing more than that can often stay clogged in your hand until the late game.

 Sunastian Falconer is another on-color legendary creature that fits nicely in to this strategy, as it can not only be protected by Karakas (by bouncing it back to your hand after blocking, or in response to a removal spell), but it can also help provide more mana to power out to facilitate other operations in the deck (such as drawing cards with Jayemdae Tome, casting larger monsters, etc.).

 Finally, Serra Angel is present as an efficient threat, and will often be used as a bait spell, to draw either countermagic or the first opposing Swords to Plowshares, such that your other threats will be able to be bounced with Karakas unimpeded.
-Just like the rest of the creatures in this build, Serra is out of Lightning Bolt and Chain Lightning range.
+Just like the rest of the creatures in this build, Serra is out of Lightning Bolt and Chain Lightning range, intentionally.

 While this deck lacks the restricted blue bombs like Ancestral Recall, Time Walk, Timetwister, and Braingeyser, it utilizes Jayemdae Tome and Sylvan Library quite well.
 Sylvan also has synergy with the two copies of Mirror Universe present in the 75, allowing you to more aggressively draw and dig for cards sometimes.
 There are a lot of key permanents for the opponent to Disenchant, including these, mana accelerants, and Gauntlet of Might, so you’re more than likely to stick one in play for a while.
 I like some number of Avoid Fates in the main deck or sideboard, in order to shield your threats from removal.